wp-plugins/woocommerce-custom-tabs/readme.txt

 * Tab page positioning (priority)
 * Hide empty tabs
 * Includes .mo and .po files for localization
+* Possibility of using shortcode

 = Pro Version =
 * Multiple tabs handling
 * Pre register tabs, this way you can make standardised tabs for a bunch of products
 * Product category dependent tab pages
-* Possibility of using shortcode
+* More Actrions and Filters for customization

 Pro version Plugin Page: http://webshoplogic.com/product/woocommerce-custom-tabs-pro/ Author website: http://webshoplogic.com/